Ransomware attackers aren’t hackers, they’re operators.

 What to Do About It

-Why this matters: Precision beats panic.
-These actions close the paths BlackCat-style operators rely on.
+Why this matters: precision beats panic.
+These actions close the paths BlackCat-style operators depend on.

 Use hardware tokens or certificate-based MFA.
-Avoid SMS codes.
+Skip SMS codes.

 Patch Vulnerabilities (IT Ops)

-Prioritise Exchange (ProxyShell/ProxyLogon), Log4j, VMware ESXi, Fortinet, and SonicWall.
+Focus on Exchange issues like ProxyShell and ProxyLogon, Log4j, VMware ESXi, Fortinet and SonicWall.

 Network Segmentation (Network / SecOps)

-Apply Zero Trust principles.
-Isolate critical systems and deny lateral movement by default.
+Follow Zero Trust ideas.
+Keep critical systems isolated and block sideways movement by default.

 Remote Access Controls (IT Ops)

-Allow only approved remote utilities.
-Block unapproved tools via Group Policy.
+Allow only approved remote tools.
+Block everything else through Group Policy.

 Backups (IT Ops)

-Monitor for Rust payloads, Cobalt Strike traffic, mass encryption events, and unusual data staging.
+Watch for Rust payloads, Cobalt Strike traffic, mass file locks and strange data staging.

 Insider Risk Monitoring (SecOps / HR)

-Track unusual admin behaviour, privilege escalations, and access patterns.
+Watch for odd admin behaviour, sudden privilege jumps and unusual access patterns.

 Quick Wins (5 Minutes)